If you’ve never tried a hot spiced wine, then you’re missing out! This easy mulled wine recipe is perfect for cold weather and staying cozy…

 There are many alternate names — spiced wine, hot wine, vin chaud, and pot spiced are the most popular.

-It’s also commonly served at Christmas markets or fall gatherings since it is a warm spirit that can be made in large pot batches.
+It’s also commonly served at Christmas markets and parties or fall gatherings since it is a warm spirit that can be made in large pot batches.

 While the spices and flavors of mulled wine are the real showstoppers, they’re also great for garnishing for a pretty drink presentation.